mini-roostico/subjekt-doc/Writerside/topics/Domain-Driven-Design.md

 ## Subjekt Frontend

-The Subjekt Frontend is the context which has more in common with the previous ones, but all the terms are expressed in the scope of "customization" and "presentation".
+The Subjekt Frontend is the context which has more in common with the previous ones, in fact is not presented in the glossary section.
+All the terms are expressed, contrary to previous contexts, in the scope of "customization" and "presentation".

 | Glossary term           | Definition                                                                                                                 |
 |-------------------------|----------------------------------------------------------------------------------------------------------------------------|